 After a little longer, you will approach Buckler’s Hard.
 To find out more about its origins, the building of ships for Nelson's Navy, the role of the River in the D-Day landings and Chichester's epic round the world voyages you can visit the local museum – which we definitely recommended!

 Once you’ve enjoyed the beautiful area, head back the way you came towards Beaulieu village.
-Why not head over to the Montagu Arms where we can warm you up with some hot drinks; nothing beats a creamy hot chocolate, cup of coffee after a winter walk.
+Why not head over to the Montagu Arms where we can warm you up with some hot drinks; nothing beats a creamy hot chocolate or a cup of coffee after a winter walk.

 Admire the beautiful village of Beaulieu with the family and the dog.
 Drop by Monty's Inn for a classic pint of Monty's Inn Ale, with the dog by your feet and a warming plate of food in front of you.
 Got a question?
 Call us on 01590 612324 or